Carol Anne Bauer, Dilohana Lekamge, Fiona Pardington, Suji Park

 A partnership between Blue Oyster and The Physics Room

-Embroideries and paintings by the late artist Carol Anne Bauer (1935-2016) intricately render in thread and acrylic microscopic fossils and minerals, sea anemones and other oceanic forms - the kinds of marine organisms whose skeletal fragments have come to form the limestone landscapes of South Canterbury.
+On the opposite wall to Pouakai, and also from the Aigantighe collection, are embroideries and paintings by the late artist Carol Anne Bauer (1935-2016).
+Bauer was born in New York City and studied painting, enamelling and textiles in the United States before emigrating to Aotearoa with her family in 1972.
+Bauer’s artworks intricately render in thread and acrylic paint microscopic minerals, fossils, sea anemones and other oceanic forms; the kinds of marine organisms whose skeletal fragments have come to form the limestone beds of the surrounding region.

 --